Engineering College of Engineering

 Courses supporting several engineering graduate programs are offered both on and off-campus.
 For details, see the University of Nebraska–Lincoln Graduate Studies Catalog (https://catalog.unl.edu/graduate-professional/ ) and contact the appropriate department or Engineering Student Services.

-Seniors in this University who have obtained prior approval from the Dean of Graduate Studies may receive up to 12 hours credit for graduate courses taken in addition to their required undergraduate work.
+Seniors in this University who have obtained prior approval from the Dean of Graduate Studies may receive up to 12 hours of credit for graduate courses taken in addition to their required undergraduate work.
 However, these credits must be earned within the calendar year prior to receipt of the bachelor's degree.
 For procedures, inquire at the University’s Graduate Studies Office.
 Graduate credits earned prior to receipt of the bachelor's degree may not always be accepted for transfer to other institutions as graduate work.

 Lifelong Learning